 Utilizing social media is an excellent way to keep your congregation in the loop while simultaneously keeping your finger on the pulse of your flock.
 It’s also a great place to view what issues are important to your congregation, and are affecting them now.
-You can also digitize the church bulletin and send it out to your congregation via Mail Chimp, it’s an excellent free newsletter service under 2,500 subscribers).
+You can also digitize the church bulletin and send it out to your congregation via Mail Chimp, it’s an excellent free newsletter service for 2,500 subscribers).

 - Know Your Audience

 While you may not see it like this, essentially a pastor is a salesman of sorts.
-You may be selling salvation at the price of love and devotion towards God, but all the same you are a salesman; and part of any good sales pitch is a working of knowledge of who you’re selling to.
-Know your congregation in and out because otherwise your words will fall flatter than a raccoon on the interstate.
+You may be selling salvation at the price of love and devotion towards God, but all the same, you are a salesman; and part of any good sales pitch is a working of knowledge of who you’re selling to.
+Know your congregation in and out because otherwise, your words will fall flatter than a raccoon on the interstate.
 The more you know about your congregation, the more you can tailor your message to better communicate the meaning of each sermon.

 - K.I.S.S.
 Your Sermon

-As a pastor you have had years of theological training and volumes worth of religious knowledge crammed in the cranium of yours.
-While it may impress your college friends to rattle on about transcendental substantiation, the average church goers will be left scratching their head in confusion.
+As a pastor, you have had years of theological training and volumes worth of religious knowledge crammed in the cranium of yours.
+While it may impress your college friends to rattle on about transcendental substantiation, the average churchgoers will be left scratching their head in confusion.
 That is why it is of the utmost importance to Keep It Stupidly Simple.
 The simpler you can make it, the more elegant the message becomes.
 Don’t forget that you’re trying to enlighten your congregation, not impress your professor.
 If you want to see your message cut clear across the congregation is to K.I.S.S. everything you do.

 - Instill Trust Through Consistency

 Out of everything on this list; this one is the most important one.
 While God may be the Ultimate Authority, as a pastor your moral authority is just as important as your sermons.
-Your congregation listens to you every week; and whether or not they listen to you is contingent on how they see you.
+Your congregation listens to you every week, and whether or not they listen to you is contingent on how they see you.
 Trust is important.
-If you constantly keep going back on what you say or change your mind like you change socks, then regardless of your eloquence, whatever you say will fall on deaf ears.
+If you constantly keep going back to what you say or change your mind like you change socks, then regardless of your eloquence, whatever you say will fall on deaf ears.
 Be clear, concise, and consistent if you want to effectively communicate with your congregation.
 You can stumble on many bumps in the road and still be a great pastor; but if you fail in this one category, you will fail as a pastor.